Brian Kelly (cornerback): Detroit Lions

 On March 8, 2008, he signed a three-year deal with the Detroit Lions.
 He appeared in 11 games (all starts) for the Lions in 2008, recording 26 tackles and a pass defensed.
 The team released him on December 9 after signing cornerback Dexter Wynn.

 NFL statistics

+Personal life

+Kelly's son, Kyu Blu Kelly, played cornerback at Stanford and was drafted by the Baltimore Ravens in the 2023 NFL draft.